johnzastrow/johnzastrow.github.io/_posts/2025-01-06-network-performance-testing.md

 </pre>

-The parts we are most interested in are the following:
+The parts we are most interested in are the following.
+Looks like 4.749 MB/s or 37.993 Mbps (?) leaving my Lenovo 1 liter with "11th Gen Intel(R) Core(TM) i5-11400T @ 1.30GHz   1.30 GHz" and wifi over "Intel(R) Wi-Fi 6 AX201 160MHz" at 2.4 Ghz oddly skipping the Unifi Wifi 6 WAP I have two floors directly below, instead connecting further away also two floors below to the Unifi Dream Machine instead.

 {: .box-terminal}
 <pre>